Spaying a Dog or Puppy: What’s the Best Age?

 That gives you plenty of time before her next heat cycle.

 Deciding when to spay your dog

-There are some old wives’ tales that a dog should go through at least one heat cycle before she’s spayed.
+There are some old wives’ tales that a dog should go through at least 1 heat cycle before she’s spayed.

 This just isn’t the case.

-As for mammary cancer, one in four unspayed dogs over the age of four gets mammary cancer!
+As for mammary cancer, 1 in 4 unspayed dogs over the age of 4 gets mammary cancer!

 Spaying your dog or puppy at our Castle Rock veterinary clinic

 When you come into our veterinary clinic, you can expect us to make sure your dog is comfortable.